Answering 24/7 276-623-0808

 • Decreased ability to move the affected body part

-How is CRPS Diagnosed?
+How CRPS is Diagnosed

 Diagnosing CRPS can be difficult due to symptom overlap with other conditions and the absence of a definitive diagnostic test.
 Physicians typically employ several steps: